Do I really need to test my home for Radon?

 Approximately 50% of homes in Colorado have elevated radon levels above 4.0 pCi/L. If high radon levels are found in your home, a mitigation system can be installed to reduce these levels.
 Radon is measured in picocuries per liter (pCi/L) of air measured.

-This map is not intended to be used to determine if a home in a given zone should be tested for radon.
-It merely shows us the potential for high radon levels within the state of Colorado.
+This map is not intended to be used to determine if a home in any given area has high radon levels.
+It merely shows the potential for high radon levels within the state of Colorado.